MattMiles95/PP5_Inspyre_Frontend/README.md

 However, I have preserved the original handleDelete logic within the project codebase, and fully intend to re-implement account deletion in the future, once the context/interceptor bug is addressed or a more robust session management strategy is in place.

 <br>

+#### Profile Edit Form - Page Refresh

+When performing Lighthouse testing on the Profile Edit Form, I noticed that the page redirects to the homepage upon refresh, due to the useCurrentUser() hook momentarily returning `null`.
+Since the profile edit forms require authorisation, this brief `null` state triggers a redirect to `'/'`.
+Although this is not an app-breaking issue, a future update will address this by refining the user authentication logic to handle transient `null` states without unintended redirects.
+Due to this being part of a larger issue with the aforementioned CurrentUserContext, it was not feasible to resolve this within the current iteration.

 ## Project Management - an Agile Approach